D7460N/D7460N.dev/ADD.md

  <p></p>
   <summary id="least-power"><h3>LEAST POWER</h3></summary>

-<p>The "Least Power" principle simplifyies the codebase and development workflow processes by prioritizing the least powerful core web languages first and core languages before JS frameworks.</p>
+<p>The "Least Power" principle simplifies the codebase and development workflow processes by prioritizing the least powerful core web languages first and core languages before JS frameworks.</p>

 > "<i>Many Web technologies are designed to exploit the Rule of Least Power.
 HTML is intentionally designed not to be a full programming language, so that many different things can be done with an HTML document: software can present the document in various styles, extract tables of contents, index it, and so on.
 Similarly, CSS is a declarative styling language that is easily analyzed.
 The Semantic Web is an attempt, largely, to map large quantities of existing data onto a common language so that the data can be analyzed in ways never dreamed of by its creators.</i>"<br />
 [~ Web Technologies and the Rule of Least Power | W3.org](https://www.w3.org/2001/tag/doc/leastPower.html)

 <p>The Least Power Principle allows developers to more easily separate data or business logic (JavaScript) form GUI logic (HTML/CSS).
 See [SEPARATION OF CONCERNS](#separation-of-concerns).</p>

-<p>Since the D7460N Template separates the HTML and CSS from the JavaScript, it runs natively in the browser with no servers requiered:
+<p>Since the D7460N Template separates the HTML and CSS from the JavaScript, it runs natively in the browser with no servers required:

  * no building
  * no compiling